 Consider our outstanding College of Engineering

 The University has invested $125 million in a state-of-the-art engineering facility that opened in September 2019.
 (An architectural rendering of this building is pictured below.)
-Visit our College of Engineering website for a virtual tour of the building and a live view of the construction in progress!
+Visit our College of Engineering website for a virtual tour of the building and to learn more.

 First-year Engineering students enjoy the benefits of our Engineering Living/Learning Community.
 They share classes and live together in a group of residence halls, supporting one another in study groups.
 The University also offers free tutoring in all subject areas through our Academic Enhancement Center.
-Students who participate in the International Engineering Program can choose to live in one of two IEP houses, where they enjoy meals prepared by their own chef and are able to practice speaking their second (or third) languages in their residence hall.
+Students who participate in the International Engineering Program can choose to live in one of two IEP houses, where they enjoy meals prepared by their own chef and are able to practice speaking their second (or third) language in their residence hall.

 You’ll think big here

 Our students and faculty are working together to build a better hybrid car battery, invent healthier ways to clean up oil spills, discover new cures for such debilitating diseases as Alzheimer’s and cancer, grow food for campus dining halls, turn algae and used cooking oil into biofuel, and engineer global solutions for safer bridges and alternative energy.
 URI is leading Rhode Island’s efforts in biotechnology research and workforce development.
 Our Pharmaceutical Engineering track is one of the first of its kind in the nation.
 Our dual-degree International Engineering Program is a national model.
-We’re a premier center for research in behavioral psychology, one of the world’sforemost marine research institutions.
+We’re a premier center for research in behavioral psychology as well as one of the world’s foremost marine research institutions.
 Our Digital Forensics and Cyber Security Center is designated a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and the Department of Homeland Security.